11 Canned Meat Ideas I Recommend

 How Can I Use Canned Keystone Beef?

 I highly recommend Keystone beef.
-Look at the ingredients, beef, and sea salt.
-Keystone makes a lot of different canned meats, but when I went to Walmart this was the only kind they had.
-I have seen Keystone pork, turkey, ground beef, and chicken before, but not this week.
+Look at the ingredients: beef and sea salt.
+Keystone makes many different canned meats, but when I went to Walmart, this was the only kind they had.
+I’ve seen Keystone pork, turkey, ground beef, and chicken before, but not this week.
 The possibilities are endless with these meats.
-They last about 5 years, depending on the can, of course.
-This can show 5 years!
+They last about five years, depending on the can, of course.
+This can has a shelf life of 5 years!

-You can make shredded beef tacos, enchiladas, beef stew, beef pot pie, or vegetable beef soup.
-I love this brand!
+With this brand, you can make shredded beef tacos, enchiladas, beef stew, beef pot pie, or vegetable beef soup.
+I love it!

 9. Dried/Chipped Beef